-Are you considering filling in a gap in your smile with dental implants, but aren't sure if traditional implants or mini implants are the better choice?
-Our Mississauga, ON, dentists share some information on both types of dental implants that will help you decide.
+Are you considering filling in a gap in your smile with dental implants but aren't sure whether traditional implants or mini implants are the better option?
+Our Mississauga, ON, dentists share some information on both types of dental implants to help you decide.

 Dental implants function as a root replacement system.
 They're made of titanium, a metal that easily bonds to bones.
 Once the titanium posts are placed in openings made in your jawbone, the bonding process begins.
-Bonding, the most important step in the process, generally takes about three to six months.
+Bonding, the most important step in the process, generally takes 3 to 6 months.
 Once your implant is securely attached to your bone, a lifelike crown will be attached to the top of it.

 Dental implants offer an excellent long-term tooth replacement option.
 Because your new crown is attached to the implant, it won't slip when you chew.
 Implants are an ideal solution no matter how many teeth you've lost.
 In fact, implant-supported dentures offer an important benefit for denture wearers.
 When dentures are attached to implants, you won't experience the decrease in biting power common with removable dentures.